Jana is a student of human nature, forever seeking the truth about the complex issues that face relationships, productivity and daily life.

 We all know that exercise is great for our health.
 But with all the advice out there and our own competitive selves, exercising soon becomes another chore causing stress.
 We can't find the time or the fat isn't shrinking fast enough.
 We cannot copy the supple yoga instructor and leave the studio feeling frumpy and dissatisfied.
 Regardless, getting more active is a power button for high-strung introverts to push when things get too much.
 For this reason, why not exercise for fun instead of fitness?

 Don't worry, it's not as terrible as it sounds.
 Fitness happens automatically with any prolonged exercise.
 The idea is to remove the stressful side from a very healthy habit.
 This means getting rid of any mindsets and behaviors that put pressure on you.
 For example, stop comparing yourself to others in the class or the fact that after months of trying you still cannot touch your toes.
 It's not the end of the world.
 What matters is soothing your mind and body with an engaging activity, whatever it may be for you.

 Introverts know how to disappear into books and movies.
 We can happily live for hours inside another world and even have adventures on different planets.
 When the book closes or the credits roll, we return to reality.
 However, chances are that the distraction muted the day's stress.
 Perhaps you like other things, like handcrafts, art, writing or listening to music.
 Whatever works for you is fine, but there's one caveat.

-Like mentioned earlier, try and keep your special distractions as moments with limits.
-Distractions that require more with time, like gambling, alcohol and online gaming could take over one's life.
+As mentioned earlier, try and keep your special distractions as moments with limits.
+Distractions that require more time, like gambling, drinking alcohol, and online gaming, could take over one's life.
 Then they're no longer a healthy distraction but another problem.
 Sustainable activities are the best.